rackersteve/rackspace-how-to/content/cloud-servers/how-to-change-the-mysql-timeout-on-a-server.md

         wait_timeout = 28800
         interactive_timeout = 28800

-    - The `interactive_timeout` value does not affect any web application connections.
-As best practice keep the `wait_timeout` low.
+    - The **interactive_timeout** value does not affect any web application connections.
+As best practice keep the **wait_timeout** low.

-    - Stateless PHP environments do well with a 60 second timeout or less.
-Applications that use a connection pool (Java, .NET, etc.) will need to adjust `wait_timeout` to match their connection pool settings.
-The default 8 hours = 28800 seconds works well with properly configured connection pools.
+    - Stateless PHP environments do well with a 60-second timeout or less.
+Applications that use a connection pool (Java, .NET, etc.) need to adjust the **wait_timeout** to match their connection pool settings.
+The default, 8 hours = 28800 seconds, works well with properly configured connection pools.

-    - Configuring the `wait_timeout` to be slightly longer than the application connection pool's expected connection lifetime is good practice.
-Consider changing the value online as it does not require a MySQL restart, and can be adjusted while the server is running without incurring in downtime.
-Change the value to `set global wait_timeout=60` and any new sessions created would inherit it.
-Be sure to preserve the setting in `my.cnf`.
-Any existing connections will need to hit the old value of `wait_timeout` if the application abandoned the connection.
-If you do have reporting jobs that will do longer local processing while in a transaction, you might consider having such jobs issue `set session wait_timeout=3600` upon connecting.
+    - Configuring the **wait_timeout** to be slightly longer than the application connection pool's expected connection lifetime is good practice.
+Consider changing the value online because it does not require a MySQL restart and can be adjusted while the server runs without incurring downtime.
+Change the value to `set global wait_timeout=60`, and any newly created sessions inherit it.
+Be sure to preserve the setting in **my.cnf**.
+If the application abandons the connection, any existing connections need to hit the old value of **wait_timeout** .
+If you have reporting jobs that take longer to perform local processing while in a transaction, you might consider having such jobs issue a `set session wait_timeout=3600` instruction on connection.

 4. Save the changes and exit the editor.

-5. Restart MySQL to apply the changes as follows:
+5. Use the following command to restart MySQL and apply the changes:

         sudo /etc/init.d/mysql restart